 This post contains affiliate links.

 1. Make to-do lists.
 This is my #1 game changing, must-do tip.
 I am so easily distracted by my own brain.
 30 seconds into one task, I’ll suddenly remember “Oooh, you forgot to do that one thing!”
 And then I’ll go do the new thing, and when that’s done I’ll think, “What was I doing before this?”
 And ultimately, very little actually gets completed.
-That’s why I keep a planner for long-term ideas/projects, and a paper to-do list for daily reminders.
-I have a weekly to-do list notepad I found in the Target dollar section that works perfectly for me.
-The daily sections are small, which forces me to limit how much I can try to get done in one day.
-I can also view my week at-a-glance to see where I can schedule in new tasks as they pop up.
-I found making a new to-do list daily doesn’t work for me, because I would often write down tasks, not get them done, and then throw the paper away and forget about them.
-I honestly wish I had bought up the entire lot at Target because I’ll be so crushed when they run out.
-However, I have found a few similar weekly notepads on Amazon:
+That’s why I keep a planner for my daily schedule.
+If it doesn’t get written down, it doesn’t happen!

 5. Utilize voice-to-text on your phone.
-If you have a smart phone, then you know you can use your voice to ask questions of Siri or Cortana, or dictate quick text messages.
+If you have a smart phone then you know you can use your voice to ask questions of Siri or Cortana, or dictate quick text messages.
 I did this all the time, and it took me months to realize I could actually dictate entire blog posts using the Notepad app.
 Duhhhhhhhhhhhh.
-Now I utilize it every day.
+Now I utilize it every day, not just for blog posts but for emails, Facebook Group posts, and social media captions.
 We all are aware of the dangers of sitting at our desks for too long, so I try to take breaks, go outside, and dictate to my phone.
 Sometimes it’s just brainstorming new ideas, sometimes I will speak out an entire article.
 Then I just email the notes to myself, go to my computer, copy and paste it into a new blog post, edit and add pictures, and I’m done.
 It’s not only a time saver, but it’s a wrist saver as well … when my CTS starts flaring, I’ll switch to phone dictation to give my wrists a break.

 What are your productivity tips for working from home?